Price & Policy Disclosures

-A: Many treatments are condition specify so I would need to make sure the treatment fits your condition and that I know how perform such a treatment.
+A: Many treatments are condition dependent so I would need to make sure the treatment fits your condition and that I know how to perform such a treatment.
 For a complete list of the treatment methods please see my treatments page.

 Q: I hate being marketed to and I hate intake forms so can I skip it?